SteveyT/iTunesCore/README.md

-# iTunes xml viewer in dot net core
+An implementation of my iTunes xml viewer in dot net core.

 A small windows app for viewing iTunes exported xml playlists.